• Skip to primary navigation

 Chief among them are the Huachuca Mountains in southeast Arizona.
 Throughout the month of July, these mountains experience a thunderstorm every day – sometimes twice per day!
 Fifty miles to the north, the city of Tucson averages 20 thunderstorms in July.

-See also How much is land going for in Arkansas?
+See also How hot is New Orleans in January?

 Does Arizona have tornadoes or hurricanes?